-Enrolling in the Spanish Translation Certificate Program involves three steps.
-Begin by applying to the Graduate School, either as a degree- or non-degree-seeking student.
-After you have submitted your application, contact Dr. Melissa Wallace in order to take the entrance exam as well as to apply to the certificate program on the department level.
+New graduate students should begin by applying to the Graduate School, either as a “special” (non-degree seeking) or as a degree-seeking student.
+If interested in translation studies, after you have submitted your application contact Dr. Melissa Wallace in order to take the entrance exam.

-No. You can enroll as a non-degree-seeking student or add the Translation Certificate to another master's program.
+No. You can enroll as a “special” graduate student or add the Translation Certificate or the Linguistics Certificate to another Master's program.

-Every student who completes the MA in Spanish program has to take the comprehensive exam, which currently consists of a 25-page research paper that is presented to the faculty during your last semester.
+Specifically, your first option is to write a comprehensive examination, which currently consists of a 25-page research paper that is presented to the faculty during your last semester.
 To complete it you will work closely with your chair and at least two committee members.

 The GAR and support staff will work with you to complete the COLFA Comprehensive Exam Request form.
-Once the form has been completed and has received all signatures, you will be given a schedule and deadlines.
+Once the form has been completed with all necessary signatures, you will be given a schedule and deadlines.

 If you are not enrolled in any other classes during the semester that you are taking your comprehensive exam, you need to enroll in SPN 6961.

-Once you have applied for graduation and taken your comprehensive exam, you will receive a letter notifying you whether you are graduating or not and whether you passed your exam or not.
+Once you have applied for graduation and taken your comprehensive exam, you will receive a letter notifying you whether you are graduating and whether you passed your exam.

 You need to plan ahead for your comprehensive exam because the deadlines for final completion generally fall in mid-October and mid-March.
 For that reason, you will want to start work on your exam the semester before you plan to complete it.